Last Updated on: 27th September 2023, 08:34 am

 Feeding the conure a healthy, balanced diet is essential.
 They need to be provided:

 Pineapple green cheek conures are vulnerable to vitamin A deficiencies.
 Pellets are formulated to meet nutritional needs, so they should make up 50-70% of a conure’s diet.

 Wild conures eat various seeds in their natural habitat as different plants come into season.
 However, an all-seed diet is high in fat and low in nutrients, leaving a parrot susceptible to deficiencies.

 Similarly, conures will pick through their seed bowl to find their favorites, usually sunflower seeds.
 These contain excess calories but are low in calcium and vitamin A.

-Only feed a pineapple green cheek conure a few nuts a day as part of a balanced diet.
+Only feed a pineapple green cheek conure some nuts as part of a balanced diet.

 What Foods Are Bad for Pineapple Green Cheek Conures?